I realize this isn’t exactly a checklist, but it’s a list, so … close enough.

 If I did NOT prepare your tax return last year, please provide:

 - A pdf or paper copy of your prior year tax return, if not prepared by me.
-If you have a pdf copy, you can send it to me electronically.
-If I prepared your taxes last year, I already have a copy.
+PDF strongly preferred!
+(If I prepared your taxes last year, I already have a copy.)

 - A picture ID, for identity verification purposes, if you don’t have a full copy of your prior year tax return.